mjdamgaard/UP-Web-Project/open_tech_co-ops.md

 An 'open tech cooperative' is a company that gathers source code contributions publicly from around the world, allowing software developers to share source code and collaborate on it publicly, just like in open source.
 But unlike open source where the software is licensed to the public at large, the software is instead licensed to the company specifically, giving it the rights to use and/or sub-license the software on behalf of the developers.

-When a developer contributes source code to the company, they thus publish under a license where anyone is free to extend the source code as long as they publish under the same license (similarly to how [copyleft](https://en.wikipedia.org/wiki/Copyleft) licenses work).
+When a developer contributes source code to the company, they thus publish under a license where anyone is free to extend the source code, as long as they publish under the same license (similarly to how [copyleft](https://en.wikipedia.org/wiki/Copyleft) licenses work).
 But rather than allowing anyone to use the software, these right are instead given specifically to the company.

 The company then uses the resulting software to earn a profit, either by sub-licensing it to other companies or by creating its own B2C platform, or a mix of both.
 And the majority of these profits can then be used to pay the developers for their work.